XiaoliangJiang/Final-Project/README.md

 ## Purposes:
 With Monte Carlo sampling method, we want to:
 1. Test the theoretical expectation of each strategy (gamblers always bet on bankers, gamblers always bet on players and gamblers always bet on tie) .
-2. Compare different bet ratios while controlling the strategies .
+2. Compare different ratios of bets to initial balances while controlling the strategies .
-3. Explore the possibility of gamblers earning money from this game.
+3. Explore the possibilities of gamblers earning money from this game.
-4. Compare the performance of three different rule bundles: 1) Traditional Payoff Rules only; 2) Traditional Payoff Rules + New Payoff Rule 1; and 3) Traditional Payoff Rules + New Payoff Rule 2
+4. Compare the performances of three different rule bundles: 1) Traditional Payoff Rules only; 2) Traditional Payoff Rules + New Payoff Rule 1; and 3) Traditional Payoff Rules + New Payoff Rule 2

 ## Simulation's variables of uncertainty